ruthushankar/chatbotLLM/README.md

 ## flan-t5-xl chatbot -

 TFAutoModelForSeq2SeqLM: This is the TensorFlow version of a sequence-to-sequence language model, which is often used for tasks like translation or summarization.
+We are fine tuning the model on OpenOrca dataset by taking only 10000 entries as it's a huge dataset and would take 10 minutes to process the whole dataset even with GPU.
+We are training it only for 2 epochs and using adam optimizer of tensorflow.
+Rouche metrics is used to check scores.

 Methods used -
 - Quantization